 END OF SCHOOL DAY

-Reception and Year 1 children are collected from their classrooms at the end of the day.
+Reception and Year 1 children are collected by parents from their classrooms at the end of the day.

 Year 2 children are collected from the main playground.

 In Key Stage 2 the class teacher brings the class down to the playground.
 The cloakroom areas and playground are supervised at the end of the day.
 A member of leadership team is on duty each day.

 Children who are not collected are taken to wait in the dining area.
 We ask that children do not wait to be collected from outside the school.
 A record is kept of late collection.
 All late children need to be signed out.

 We advise parents to take holidays outside of term time.
 Holidays during term time will only be authorised in